 - Add food coloring - if you want to get extra festive, you can add a drop of food coloring to your cookie dough to get an Easter-colored cookie beneath the M&Ms!

-Check out these Easter dessert recipes that we have shared over the years on The Rebel Chick.
-I am always adding new recipes, especially during the holiday months, like our Carrot Cake Cups Recipe!
+Check out these Easter dessert recipes, like our Carrot Cake Cups Recipe!
 You might also love our Sugar Cookies Bars Recipe!

 Share this Easter Thumbprint Cookies Recipe with your friends and family on social media!